EMBL-EBI-Wellcome Trust workshop on Proteomics Bioinformatics

 - Mass Spectroscopy Basics

-- MS Search Engines
+- MS Search Engines and post-processing software

 - Quantitative proteomics